Alcoholism and Alcohol Abuse

 Signs, Symptoms, and Help for Drinking Problems

 It’s not always easy to see when your drinking has crossed the line from moderate or social use to problem drinking.
-But if you consume alcohol to cope with difficulties or to avoid feeling bad, you’re in potentially dangerous territory.
+But if you’re always wondering how long should you wait to take paracetamol after drinking alcohol, you’re in potentially dangerous territory.
 Alcoholism and alcohol abuse can sneak up on you, so it’s important to be aware of the warning signs and take steps to cut back if you recognize them.
 Understanding the problem is the first step to overcoming it.

 Do you have a drinking problem?